awslabs/aws-sdk-swift/reference/0.x/AWSAthena/AthenaClient.md

 ### `listQueryExecutions(input:completion:)`

 Provides a list of available query execution IDs for the queries in the specified workgroup.
 If a workgroup is not specified, returns a list of query execution IDs for the primary workgroup.
 Requires you to have access to the workgroup in which the queries ran.
-For code samples using the Amazon Web Services SDK for Java, see <a href="http:​//docs.aws.amazon.com/athena/latest/ug/code-samples.html">Examples and
-Code Samples in the Amazon Athena User
+For code samples using the Amazon Web Services SDK for Java, see [Examples and Code Samples](http://docs.aws.amazon.com/athena/latest/ug/code-samples.html) in the Amazon Athena User Guide.
-Guide.

 ``` swift
 public func listQueryExecutions(input: ListQueryExecutionsInput, completion: @escaping (ClientRuntime.SdkResult<ListQueryExecutionsOutputResponse, ListQueryExecutionsOutputError>) -> Void)